Are Proactive Remediations run during Autopilot?

 This small blog will be about some misunderstandings about Proactive Remediations and Autopilot.
-I Will divide this blog into multiple parts

 1. Introduction

-Some time ago I wrote a blog about how faulty PowerShell scripts could ruin or delay your Autopilot deployment
+Some time ago, I wrote a blog about how faulty PowerShell scripts could ruin or delay your Autopilot deployment.

 Autopilot & Pre-Provisioning’s Infinite Play…uh…Waiting list – Call4Cloud